sparkflows/sparkflows-docs/docs/installation/configuration/configuring-https-fire-server.rst

 Install certificate on EMR Cluster
 --------------------------------------------

 When using EMR cluster to run the Spark jobs, the certificate needs to be imported in the Java keystore, in order  to track the status of the Spark jobs.
-Follow the steps below to import certificate on cluster creation.
+Follow the steps below to import certificate on cluster creation:

 * Create a **bootstrap** script with the following content::